 Maucher Jenkins has built a team of outstanding professionals, recognised experts in intellectual property law, science and technology, working across multiple industry sectors and legal jurisdictions.

-PhD Physics / Molecular Engineering (awaiting graduation), Cambridge University MSci Physics, Queen’s University, Belfast (QUB)
+PhD Physics / Molecular Engineering, Cambridge University; MSci Physics, Queen’s University, Belfast (QUB)

 His research explored new classes of dipolar organic and octupolar organometallic materials for telecoms applications, where computations have predicted them to serve with superior NLO properties.
 This work provides a significant fundamental contribution to a current dearth in material science.
 It is salient given the applicability of such materials in the development of next-generation all-optical circuitry, micro/nano-optical data storage devices and telecoms.

 His first degree was a 1st class honours degree in Physics (MSci) from Queen's University, Belfast.
 His research project focused on the controlled injection of domain wall structures in inorganic ferroelectric materials, in an effort to devise new nano-data storage devices.

 Christopher joined Maucher Jenkins in May 2019 and is currently working towards qualification as a Patent Attorney.